-Lastly, they will check who calibrated the instruments,
+Lastly, they will check who performed the calibration of the instruments,

-- if it is external or 3rd party calibration, they will ask for the accreditation certificate of the Lab (should be accredited to ISO 17025).
+- if it is external or 3rd party calibration, they will ask for the accreditation certificate with the scope of accreditation of the Lab (should be accredited to ISO 17025).

 These audit sequences are what I mostly observe, the sequence may not exactly in those orders but the majority follow it because of the continues thought process that it can provide to the auditors.

 By determining these sequence, it presented on what to improve in my calibration program by focusing on every related detail on the sequence as applicable to every measuring instruments that are being used.